engie-group/zabel-elements/README.md

 - SonatypeNexus
 - SquashTM

-Elements are of two kinds: _ManagedServices_, which represent services that are managed by Zabel, and _Utilities_, which represent services that are used by Zabel.
+Elements are of two kinds: _Managed services_, which represent services that are managed by Zabel, and _Utilities_, which represent services that are used by Zabel.